 Galley Head Lighthouse rises an imposing 53m above the roaring Atlantic ocean in the popular tourist haven of West Cork.

-Irish Landmark Trust has restored two lightkeepers’ houses which offer self catering accommodation with a difference.
-It’s the perfect base to pursue a wide range of activities from dolphin and whale watching, surfing at Inchydoney Blue Flag Beach to a historical walking tour of Clonakilty.
+Irish Landmark Trust has restored two lightkeepers’ houses which offer self-catering accommodation with a difference.
+It’s the perfect base to pursue a wide range of outdoor activities from dolphin and whale watching, surfing at Inchydoney Blue Flag Beach to a historical walking tour of pretty Clonakilty.

-Or you could simply relax and be refreshed by the scenery and serenity around you.
+Or you could simply relax and be refreshed by the scenery and serenity that surrounds you.

 A quick history